Mykonos & Delos sailing holidays

 Vulgar bars and restaurants tend to the needs of the opulent glitterati, hence Mykonos features in this top 3.

-Ornos bay looking north which the best anchorage bottom-right.
+Ornos bay looking north which the best anchorage bottom-end.
 Myconos town and port in the distance and Tinos island on the horizon.

 Rineia island